Shaded Cube FAQs

 So if you are looking to use your garden or outside space more, if you love entertaining and

 need more space, if you have an outdoor kitchen and a penchant for barbequing then a

-Why would I have a Glass Room rather than a conservatory?
+Why would I have a Veranda rather than a conservatory?

 uPVC conservatories were popular up until about 2008.
 Then we all realised that they are usually too hot in the summer and too cold in the winter.
 They are not practical extensions to the home, and so often became dumping grounds or utility rooms.

-A glass room gives you usable outdoor space.
+A veranda gives you usable outdoor space.
 In the summer it is much easier to regulate the temperature.
 Just slide the doors back and the temperature will reach an equilibrium quickly.
 Roof blinds (inside or out) will reduce glare so you aren’t squinting.